Savannahmunn1996/The_Soft_Kitten/README.md

 THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+## Usage
+Type node index into command line

+## installation
+clone this repository to your local machine!

+## Contact
+Savannah Mercedes is a Software developer with a passion for education and technology.
+Email: savannahmunn1996@gmail.com